And who can forget his brilliant performance as a Shaolin monk:

 Also, his declaration that they were hunting the evil menace known as bogans.

 Shaun Micallef 's entire 1920s era sketch.
-He nearly succeeds in dragging Shane Bourne through the door with him, metaphorically and literally eats his way through half the set and doesn't just lean on the fourth wall, he kicks through it.
+He nearly succeeds in dragging Shane Bourne through the door with him, metaphorically and literally eats his way through half the set, stalls by eating an apple, applies the most literal definition of Acceptable Targets ever, claims to have invented the pronunciation of "croquet" and doesn't just lean on the fourth wall, he kicks through it.

-More Micallef goodness, in one All-In, Shaun Micaleff suggests that he and his fellow scouts should replace badges with tatoos, and declares:
+More Micallef goodness, in one All-In, Shaun Micaleff suggests that he and his fellow scouts should replace badges with tattoos, and declares: